An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation

-The calibration kernel rate $\tau$ has an impact on the variances of the empirical loss and its gradient.
-In extreme situations where $\tau$ tends to 0, the encountered distribution degenerates to a Dirac function and the only observation available in training is $x_o$, indicating that in most cases there will be few or even no samples to use.
-When a moderate large $\tau$ is used, the distribution becomes flat, hence similar weights will be assigned to all samples making the inference inefficient.
-To examine the impact of calibration kernels on the variance of the empirical loss in greater details, we have the following theorem.
+The calibration kernel rate $\tau$ has an impact on the variance of the empirical loss and its gradient.
+In extreme situations where $\tau$ tends to 0, the encountered distribution degenerates to a Dirac function, and the only observation available in training is $x_o$, indicating that in most cases there will be few or even no samples in the training dataset.
+When a too large $\tau$ is used, the distribution becomes flat, and hence similar weights will be assigned to all samples making the inference inefficient.
+To examine the impact of calibration kernels on the variance of the empirical loss in greater detail, we have the following theorem.